About education research

 Applying to conduct research

-To obtain approval you must fill in the application to conduct research*:
+To obtain RSC support you must fill in the application to conduct research**:

 *Where a research project requires participation of non-government schools, researchers must seek separate authorisation from the relevant organisations.